db7894/random-experiments/mlir-optimization-pass-example/run_passes_guide.md

 # Running passes in this folder
-## Purpose
-Writing a few MLIR passes when I have time, for learning's sake.

 ## Setup notes
 Jeremy Kun has a very helpful guide on setting up LLVM that I used to create the initial `WORKSPACE` and `bazel/` setup: https://www.jeremykun.com/2023/08/10/mlir-getting-started/